A Beginner’s Guide to Strongman Competitions

 Step 5: Supportive Gear and Practical Preparation

-As training progresses, athletes often add supportive equipment to improve performance, consistency, and joint health:
+As your training progresses, you’ll often add supportive gear to improve performance, consistency, and joint health:

 • Lifting belts for better bracing